 27. Pretty up with wrought iron

-For ornate detail and a traditional look, choose wrought iron patio furniture.
-It’s also a great solution for a patio subject to gusts of wind as it won’t be blown over.
-Wrought iron also has the benefits of being strong and hard wearing, but do bear in mind that the intricate finish is harder to clean than other designs.
+For ornate detail and a traditional look, opt for wrought iron patio furniture.
+It’s also a great solution for a patio subject to gusts of wind, as it won’t be blown over.
+Wrought iron has the benefits of being strong and hard wearing, but do bear in mind that the intricate finish is harder to clean than other designs.

-Outdoor cushions are a must for wrought iron seating as the surface is otherwise unyielding and will feel too hard to sit on for long periods.
-They’ll also keep seats at a pleasant temperature.
+Outdoor cushions are a must for wrought iron seating, as the surface is otherwise unyielding and will feel too hard to sit on for long periods.
+They will also keep seats at a pleasant temperature.

 28. Select sculptural designs

-As well as fulfilling its practical purpose, patio seating with a sculptural quality can provide a focal point within the garden just as a specimen plant or a vertical feature might.
+As well as fulfilling its practical purpose, patio furniture ideas with a sculptural quality can provide a focal point within the garden, just as a specimen plant or a vertical feature might.

-If you choose patio furniture to make an aesthetic statement, it’s worth planning the backyard lighting design so it can be highlighted at night and not just during the hours of the day.
+If you choose patio furniture to make an aesthetic statement, it’s worth planning your outdoor lighting ideas and design so it can be highlighted at night, and not just during daylight hours.